Resume, Cover Letter, Jobs, Interview and Career Tips

 A cover letter is a short letter that introduces who you are as an employee to the recruiter and why you would be the perfect fit for a specific position.
 It’s your first chance to impress prospective employers and inspire them to schedule that coveted first job interview.

-Cover letters can immediately set you apart from other applicants who don’t even submit a cover letter.
+Cover letters are really necessary and can immediately set you apart from other applicants who don’t even submit them.
 Even if the cover letter is listed as optional, it is still a good idea to take the time to craft one for your job application.
 While your resume acts as a summary of your work experience and accomplishments, it doesn’t delve into how you can contribute to a new company as an employee.
 A cover letter for a resume also allows you to reveal more about your personality and background, showing a hiring manager how you connect you to the position you are applying for.

 Did you know…